yclas/documentation/how-to-create-custom-fields.md

 ### Edit Custom Field

 While editing, **Name** and **Type** **fields** will become disabled.
 In case you want to change them, you will have to delete this custom field and start over.
-This is to prevent messing up with DataBase.
+This is to prevent messing up with the DataBase.

-Just for your information, the rest of options are still open for editing and adding.
+Just for your information, the rest of the options are still open for editing and adding.

 <a href="//docs.yclas.com/images/custom-fields2.png" class="thumbnail gallery-item" data-gallery>
 ![How to create Custom Field 3](//docs.yclas.com/images/custom-fields2.png)